AHS International at Work

 AHS works to affect change to advance the state-of-the-art of vertical flight technology and create recognition of the benefits of vertical flight.
 AHS leads advocacy efforts to Capitol Hill, the Pentagon, FAA, and the public.
-We are leading efforts to educate the public and decision makers through our outreach to the media.
+We are leading efforts to educate the public and decision makers through our outreach to the media and Members of Congress.

 You too can get involved!
 Contact your elected representatives and urge them to support research and development of advanced vertical flight technologies.

 - Promoting research and development investments: Investing in future technologies is essential to advancing the state of the art of vertical flight.

 - Educating future vertical flight leaders: AHS International has a long legacy of promoting education through scholarships, student design competitions, and many other opportunities.

 - Promoting safety: AHS has led safety efforts that resulted in the formation of the International Helicopter Safety Team (IHST) in 2006, with the ultimate goal of working towards zero accidents.

 - Reducing noise and noise complaints: AHS is kicking off a new noise initiative to study helicopter noise generation, reception and perception.